epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 - Core: Compiles a string to be printed when executed.

-- `istr.fs`: Adds interpretive exection mode behavior.
+- `istr.fs`: Adds interpretive execution mode behavior.
 Take string data from input stream and print it.

 `cr ( -- )`